Martin Luther King Jr.: Survived knife attack, 1958

-On September 20, 1958, King was signing copies of his book Stride Toward Freedom in Blumstein's department store in Harlem when Izola Curry—a mentally ill black woman who thought King was conspiring against her with communists—stabbed him in the chest with a letter opener, which nearly impinged on the aorta.
-King received first aid by police officers Al Howard and Philip Romano.
+On September 20, 1958, King was signing copies of his book Stride Toward Freedom in Blumstein's department store in Harlem when Izola Curry—a mentally ill black woman who thought King was conspiring against her with communists—stabbed him in the chest with a letter opener.
 King underwent surgery by Aubre de Lambert Maynard, Emil Naclerio and John W. V. Cordice; he remained hospitalized for weeks.
 Curry was later found mentally incompetent to stand trial.
+Accepting his doctor's advice, King, along with Coretta and Alabama State College history professor Lawrence D. Reddick, traveled to Europe, India and the Middle East from February to March 1959 to recuperate.
+Upon returning to Montgomery, King agreed with the SCLC board to fire executive director John Lee Tilley, but hired co-founder Bayard Rustin to manage press relations.

 Atlanta sit-ins, prison sentence, and the 1960 elections

 King led the Southern Christian Leadership Conference and later became co-pastor with his father at Ebenezer Baptist Church in Atlanta (pulpit and sanctuary pictured).

-In December 1959, after being based in Montgomery for five years, King announced his return to Atlanta at the request of the SCLC.
+In December 1959, King announced his return to Atlanta at the request of the SCLC.
 In Atlanta, King served until his death as co-pastor with his father at the Ebenezer Baptist Church.
-Georgia governor Ernest Vandiver expressed open hostility towards King's return.
-He claimed that "wherever M. L. King Jr., has been there has followed in his wake a wave of crimes", and vowed to keep King under surveillance.
+Georgia governor Ernest Vandiver expressed open hostility towards King's return and vowed to keep King under surveillance.
 On May 4, 1960, King drove writer Lillian Smith to Emory University when police stopped them.
 King was cited for "driving without a license" because he had not yet been issued a Georgia license.
 King's Alabama license was still valid, and Georgia law did not mandate any time limit for issuing a local license.
 King paid a fine but was unaware his lawyer agreed to a plea deal that included probation.

 Meanwhile, the Atlanta Student Movement had been acting to desegregate businesses and public spaces, organizing the Atlanta sit-ins from March 1960 onwards.
-In August the movement asked King to participate in a mass October sit-in, timed to highlight how 1960's Presidential election campaigns had ignored civil rights.
+In August the movement asked King to participate in a mass October sit-in, timed to highlight how 1960's presidential election campaigns had ignored civil rights.
 The coordinated day of action took place on October 19.
 King participated in a sit-in at the restaurant inside Rich's, Atlanta's largest department store, and was among the many arrested.
 The authorities released everyone over the next few days, except King.
 Invoking his probationary plea deal, Judge J. Oscar Mitchell sentenced King on October 25 to four months of hard labor.
 Before dawn the next day, King was transported to Georgia State Prison.